soundpress/RulesOfNYC/docs/c35/index.rst

          (4) violate any city, state, or federal law, including regulations of the New York State Public Service Commission.

-      (E) A candidate print statement that violates any of the requirements outlined in this chapter, as determined by the Board at its sole discretion, shall not be included in the Voter Guide.
+      (E) A candidate print statement that violates any of the requirements outlined in this chapter, as determined by the Board at its sole discretion, will not be included in the Voter Guide.

       (F) Timing of submission.